Plain-English FND information, support routes and lived-experience-aware guidance.

 Risk reviewed as operational windows, not vague daily scores.

-Each day is broken into time windows so the forecast can be interpreted against recorded timing patterns, weather conditions and cycle-linked context.
+Each day is broken into time windows so the forecast can be interpreted against recorded timing patterns, weather conditions and period-linked context.

 Bring cleaner evidence into neurology reviews.